reallygoodsoftware/minijs/README.md

 `State` are variables that changes the UI or the DOM that uses it when they get updated.

-Note: Only non-nested objects are supported for reactive state.
+Note: Only non-objects are supported for reactive state.

 ### Setting Initial State